Hopf algebras with the dual Chevalley property of discrete corepresentation type: Hopf algebras with the dual Chevalley property of discrete corepresentation type

-Using \cite[Corollary 3.9, Lemma 4.7]{YLL24} and Lemma \ref{coro:BXcompleteprime}, we can show that for any $D\in\mathcal{S}$.
-Besides, it follows that for any $D\in\mathcal{S}$.
-This means that both $C_k$ and $S(C_k)$ are in the center of $\Bbb{Z}\mathcal{S}$. \end{proof} \begin{lemma} Let $H$ be a non-cosemisimple Hopf algebra over $\k$ with the dual Chevalley property.
-Let $\mid{}^1\mathcal{P}\mid=1$ and $C_k$ be the unique subcoalgebra contained in ${}^1\mathcal{S}$.
+\begin{lemma} Let $H$ be a non-cosemisimple Hopf algebra over $\k$ with the dual Chevalley property.
+Denote by $\mathcal{S}^\prime$ the set of simple subcoalgebras of $H_{(1)}$.
+Suppose that $\mid{}^1\mathcal{P}\mid=1$ and $C_k$ is the unique subcoalgebra contained in ${}^1\mathcal{S}$.
 Then $D\in\mathcal{S}^\prime$ if and only if there exist some $m, n\in\Bbb{Z}_+$ such that $(C_k)^m\cdot (S(C_k))^n$ contains $D$ with a nonzero coefficient. \end{lemma} \begin{proof} By the same reason in the proof of \cite[Proposition 3.10]{YL24} and the fact that $C_k$ and $S(C_k)$ are in the center of $\Bbb{Z}\mathcal{S}$, we can easily prove the lemma. \end{proof} In the following part, suppose $H$ is a non-cosemisimple Hopf algebra over $\k$ with the dual Chevalley property of discrete corepresentation type such that the coradical of $H_{(1)}$ is infinite-dimensional.
 Suppose $\mid{}^1\mathcal{P}\mid=1$ and ${}^1\mathcal{S}=\{C_k\}$, where $\dim_{\k}(C_k)=4$.
 From the fact that simple subcoalgebras are finite-dimensional and the proof of \cite[Proposition 5.5]{YLL24}, we can get an infinite sequence

 where $g\in G(H)$ and $\dim_{\k}(D_i)=4$ for any $i\geq 1$.
 Moreover, we have $D_i\neq D_{i+2m}$ for any $i\geq 1, m>0.$ Otherwise, we can find a finite sub-quiver $\mathrm{Q}^\prime$ of $\mathrm{Q}(H)$ such that the separated quiver $\mathrm{Q}^\prime_s$ of $\mathrm{Q}^\prime$ is not a disjoint union of Dynkin diagrams, which is in contradiction with Lemma \ref{lem:Dynkin}.
 Moreover, since it follows that This means that $S(g)=g$ and $S(D_1)=D_1.$ Using Lemmas \ref{lemma:P^1=1^P} (4) and \ref{lem:center}, we have and It follows that For any $n\geq 2$, let $\mathcal{S}(n)$ be the set of all the $n^2$-dimensional simple subcoalgebras of $H$.
 Now we figure out $C_k\cdot C_k$. \begin{lemma} We have in $\Bbb{Z}\mathcal{S}$, where $h_1, h_2$ are two different group-like elements and $E$ is a $4$-dimensional simple subcoalgebra. \end{lemma}